michaelhelvey/react-page-editor-concept/README.md

 After reading through the Gutenberg source, I was impressed by how easy conceptually it was to build a component-based CMS in React, but disappointed by all the overrides that Gutenberg did to make it happen.
 Creating your own components in Gutenberg was surprisingly difficult and unlike creating vanilla React components.

 So I created this basic proof of concept, demonstrating a component based page editor build on React/Redux like Gutenberg, except where the custom components you create to build out editor functionality can be *anything at all* so long as they take and export the same shape of data.
 It's just vanilla React.
-And it works great.
+Not bashing Gutenberg at all; they have a bunch of containts of Wordpress they're working with, but the basic way that they used React to create the editor inspired me to broader applications.

 ## Running it